DJSee/MLFinalProject1/README.md

-# MLFinalProject1
+# MLFinalProject1 link to compiled HTML

-This is the final project for the practical machine learning course offered through John Hopkins University and Coursera.

-The html file summarizing  my work can be viewed at https://djsee.github.io/MLFinalProject1/index.html
+## The html file summarizing  my work can be viewed at https://djsee.github.io/MLFinalProject1/index.html